|Download Quant Power Book (800+ Pages)||Free Download Now|

-The rules of Reported Speech can be very confusing sometimes.
-This article will address the common misconceptions related to Reported speech in a very simple way.
-Read on to learn the Rules for Converting Direct Indirect Speech, Spotting Errors in Reported Speech sentences, etc. What’s more, by the end of this article, you will be able to able to write flawless essays and letters too!
-Download this article as a PDF by clicking above.
+Rules of reported speech can be very confusing sometimes.
+In this article we will address some common misconceptions related to reported speech in a simple way.
+Keep reading to learn the rules for converting direct indirect speech, spotting errors in reported speech sentences, etc, also by the end of this article, you will be able to write essays letters, flawlessly.

 Now let us look at the Common Misconceptions in Reported Speech.

 Misconception #1: Direct speech is not the reporting of speech

 Actually, direct speech is reporting of speech by repeating exactly the actual words of the speaker.
 But it is not the reported speech!
 It is the “quoted speech“.

 ‘That’ is omitted while reporting questions and commands: